u-blox/ubxlib/port/platform/common/automation/README.md

 - If you add a new item in the range 0 to 9 (i.e. a checker with no platform), update `u_run.py` to include it.
 - If you add a new directory OFF THE ROOT of `ubxlib`, i.e. something like `ubxlib\blah`, add it to the `ASTYLE_DIRS` variable of the `u_run_astyle.py` script.
 - If you add a new directory that contains PLATFORM INDEPENDENT `.c` or `.cpp` files anywhere in the `ubxlib` tree, add it to the `LINT_DIRS` variable of the `u_run_lint.py` script.
+- If you add a new source file in platform-independent, non-test, non-example code make sure that the source file list (and if necessary the include file list) down in `port\platform\static_size` is updated to include it, or it will be missed out of the size estimate.